imgritty/Resume/Mangala_Prabhu_Resume.md

 Objective
 ---------
-To work as a Programmer in a company that pioneers in innovation, where I can grow as a professional improving my knowledge and skills.
+To work as a Programmer in a company that pioneers in innovation, which enables me to grow as a professional improving my knowledge and skills.

 Professional Experience